aditya-raj094/Credit_Card_Analysis/README.md

 # 💳 Credit Card Customer and Financial Analysis Project

 This project analyzes customer behavior, transaction patterns, and revenue generation using credit card usage data.
-The data is processed using SQL and Python, and visualized through Power BI dashboards for financial and customer insights.
+The data is visualized through Power BI dashboards for financial and customer insights.

 ---